 “Rarely?”
 Phillips asked, leaning forward.

 “Do you ever have disagreements with your wife, detective?”
-Nelson shot back.
+Ryan shot back.

 “My wife isn’t missing!”
 Phillips shouted.

 “Listen, I want to find Sarah more than anyone.
 You keep asking the same questions, over and over.
 I have no reason to hide anything from you or anyone else.”

 “You were the last one to see Ms. Campbell, and we have little else to go on.
 You claim to have driven to Boone on Saturday, but no one can verify your whereabouts during the day.”

 “Stop with the bullshit!”
 Ryan shouted, twisting in his chair.
 “I told you I picked up building supplies and then drove straight back to a job site.
 It only took a couple hours.
 You act like I’m some drifter passing through town.
 I’m the one who reported her missing Saturday night, for crying out loud!”